 However, these Medicare Supplement plans don’t cover everything.
 It’s best to know about what isn’t covered so that you’ll be ready for these costs.
 These are some of the benefits that aren’t covered by your Medicare benefits or Medigap Plan D health insurance:

 - Medicare Part B deductible

 Of course, the Medicare Part B premium isn’t covered by even the best of Medicare Supplement plans.
 Prescription drug plans are not included in any of the Medicare Supplement plans, either, so it’s best to purchase a separate stand-alone Medicare Part D drug plan.

-Medicare Supplement Plan D Rates
+How Much Does Medicare Supplement Plan D Cost?

 Medicare Supplement Plan D rates are pretty middle-of-the-road when you compare them to rates for other Medicare Supplement insurance plans.
 Monthly premiums for Medicare Supplement insurance Plan D are usually cheaper than some of the more comprehensive plans, such as Medicare Supplement Plan F. However, since you’ll be getting more than just the basic benefits of a simple plan like Medigap Plan A, you’ll probably have to pay a little more than you would for some plans.
 It’s best to take the time to do a comparison and look for the best Medicare Supplement Plan D pricing; then, you can enjoy this plan for the most reasonable price.

 - Community-rated – Medicare Plan D rates that are community rated mean that everyone who has Medicare Supplement Plan D through the same insurance company will pay the same rates.

 - Issue-age – Rates that are based on your issue age are set based on how old you are when you sign up for Medicare Supplement Plan D. Signing up when you’re 65 is the key to scoring the best Medicare Supplement Plan D pricing when you’re dealing with an insurance company that uses this model.